tredfern/tredfern.github.io/_posts/2025-05-13-Textured-Tiles-Plush-Rangers.md

 The fragment shader uses a simple algorithm to figure out the proper color to use:

-1. It figures out which coordinate to pull from the texture sprite.
+1. *Get the texture coordinates*
     This is based on the world position assuming a 1 to 1 relationship between sprite pixel size and world coordinates.
-    1. For example if our texture is 1024x1024
-    2. At world position 100, 20 we would want the texture coordinates for 100, 20
-    3. At world position 1025, 2090 we would want the texture coordinates for 1, 42
-2. Because texture coordinates are a value between 0 and 1 we divide by our texture size to get our normalized coordinates.
-3. We adjust based on the texture page information we passed in.
+For example, with a 1024x1024 texture, and a tile at 1040, 500 -> we need the texture coordinate for 16, 500.

+    The texture coordinates are then normalized (0..1) and adjusted for the texture page.
 (You can simplify this step by setting your textures to live on their own texture page, but I try to let GM handle the image data as much as it can)
-4. We get the color based from the tileset (`baseColor`)
+2. We get the color based from the tileset (`baseColor`)
-5. We get the color from the the texture (`textureColor`)
+3. We get the color from the the texture (`textureColor`)
-6. We combine them together to get our final color.
+4. We combine them together to get our final color.
 This allows the tiles to have some edge to them that we can see or adjust.
 We could have different shapes, or if we had water we might have animated tiles that change that would allow more variation.
 We also use the `alpha` value from the base color to figure out what areas should not be drawn.

 ```glsl